Cultivating the Fruit of the Spirit: 9 Ways to Love Well

 Lastly, let’s remember to extend grace to ourselves.
 He who began a good work in you will not stop until the work is completed.
 Keep pressing into him, and he will work within you to help you cultivate the fruit of the Spirit.

-Cultivating the Fruit of the Spirit: 9 Ways to Love Well Share on X
+Cultivating the Fruit of the Spirit: 9 Ways to Love Well Share on XA Free Devotional to Help You Connect With God

 I have a gift for you today: my free 31-day devotional Mornings With Jesus.
 Mornings With Jesus is not your average daily devotional—it is so much more!
 In addition to daily readings and reflection questions, it also offers a special section at the end of each post called “Your Invitation to Encounter God and Begin Well.”
 These exercises will help you actually encounter the Living God during your quiet time.
 Instead of asking $9.99, I’m offering this devotional for free with promo code JESUS for a limited time right here.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book in eBook form for free on the Kindle Unlimited Plan or for 12.99 in print right here.
-(You can sign up for a free three-month Kindle Unlimited trial if you are not a member.)
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!